Jeremie-Beucler/Rythm-of-thoughts/README.md

 We examined the relationships between the four deliberation functions scored by the LLM: Control, Generation, Justification, and Regulation.
 This analysis allows us to check whether the functions capture distinct aspects of the reasoning process, as theoretically expected.

-We computed a single correlation matrix including both the LLM function scores and hand-coded indicators of reflective thinking from Byrd et al. (2023).
+We computed a single correlation matrix including both the LLM function scores and hand-coded indicators of reflective thinking.
 These hand-coded variables correspond to two key components of reflection:

-- Deliberateness: Whether the participant verbally reconsidered their initial response (named *reconsidered _initial_resp* in the Figure).
+- Deliberateness: Whether the participant verbally reconsidered their initial response (named *reconsidered _initial_resp* in the Figure); should correlate with Control and Regulation.
-- Consciousness: Whether the participant verbalized reasons for or against a response (named *verbalized_reasons* in the Figure).
+- Consciousness: Whether the participant verbalized reasons for or against a response (named *verbalized_reasons* in the Figure); should correlate with Justification the most.

 These ratings were assigned based on the procedure described by Byrd et al., with moderate inter-rater agreement.

 ![Correlation heatmap between LLM function scores and hand-coded variables.](./Output/deliberation_function_handscored_variables_correlation_heatmap_handscored.png)

 *Figure 1.
 Correlation heatmap between LLM function scores and hand-coded variables from Byrd et al. (2023).
-This joint analysis allows us to verify whether LLM-derived functions capture distinct constructs while aligning with established indicators of reflection.
+This joint analysis allows us to verify whether LLM-derived functions capture distinct constructs while aligning with human-rated indicators.
 Only significant correlations (p < .05) are shown.*

 ---

 ## Distribution of Number of Chunks

-We examined the distribution of the number of reasoning segments (chunks) per question.
+We can have a look at the distribution of the number of reasoning segments (chunks) per question.

 ### Overall Distribution